davidhjp/davidhjp.github.io/_posts/2018-03-17-systemj-freq.markdown

 ![freq](/images/freq.png)

-The system consists of three main blocks:
+The system consists of three main modules:

 1. Moving averaging filter: The role of this filter is to remove noise in a raw data samples and enables detection of maxima and minima of input waveform.